Chibi-Scheme

 You can define new record types with SRFI-9, or inherited record types with SRFI-99.
 These are just syntactic sugar for the following more primitive type constructors:

-(register-simple-type <name-string> <parent> <num-fields>)
+(register-simple-type <name-string> <parent> <field-names>)

 (make-type-predicate <opcode-name-string> <type>)